Thomas Budgen (1675-1757) and Sarah Comber (1682-1758).

 The couple had at least nine children:

 - William Budgen (1737-1820) was baptised in West Hoathly and married Jane Mitchell in the village in 1756.
 They had children and William inherited a relatively small 2s 6d from his father after his death.
-Jane died in 1811.
+Jane died in 1811, William in 1820.

 - Elizabeth Budgen (1737-1762) was baptised in West Hoathly on the same day as William although it’s not stated that they were twins.
-She married hoopmaker John Young in 1761 and died just a year later.
-John was granted 2s 6d in his father-in-law’s will.
+She married John Young, described as a labourer on the record in 1761 but died just a year later.
+John was granted 2s 6d in his father-in-law’s 1780 will, in which he was described as a hoopmaker of West Hoathly.

 - Mary Budgen (1739-1739).
 Sarah’s twin was born and died in July of 1739.

 - Anne Budgen (1744-????) was baptised in West Hoathly and married George Holman in the village in 1764.
-They had children and Ann inherited 2s 6d from her father in 1783.
+They had two known children and Ann inherited 2s 6d from her father in 1783.
+I’ve found no burial records that match the couple.

-- Thomas Budgen (1751-1795) was baptised in West Hoathly, married Mary Peckham in the village in 1776 and inherited the majority of his father’s money and property in the 1780s.
+- Thomas Budgen (1751-????) was baptised in West Hoathly, married Mary Peckham in the village in 1776 and inherited the majority of his father’s money and property in the 1780s.
 The couple had a number of children.
+He may have died in 1795 but several Thomas Budgens were around at the time and it’s difficult to pin the right man down.

 - Sarah Budgen (1709-1772), my 6th great-grand aunt.
 Baptised on 15 April 1709 at St Margaret’s Church in West Hoathly, Sussex, Sarah’s baptism record had ‘East Grinstead’ alongside her name, which suggests the family was living in the neighbouring parish at the time of her birth.
 She married Thomas Blaker in West Hoathly on 16 April 1730.
-He was from Bolney in Sussex, where he was baptised on 21 August 1703.
+He was from Bolney in Sussex, where he was baptised on 21 August 1703 to parents Richard and Jane.
 I suspect Sarah was buried at West Hoathly church on 19 April 1772, although it’s stated that she was from Worth.
-Perhaps the couple had moved there for work… Thomas Blaker was buried in West Hoathly on 26 February 1788 aged 84.
-The Blakers had a big family including:
+Perhaps the couple had moved there for work.
+Thomas Blaker was buried in West Hoathly on 26 February 1788 aged 84.
+The Blakers had many children but I’ve not found much information about them:

 - Hannah Blaker (1747-1800) was baptised in West Hoathly and married Thomas Previtt in nearby Horne, Surrey, in 1766.
 They had children while he worked as a farmer.
 They were buried in Worth, Sussex – Thomas in 1818 after remarrying.

 - Elizabeth Budgen (1710-1741), my 6th great-grand aunt.
 Elizabeth was baptised at St Margaret’s Church in West Hoathly, Sussex, on 20 December 1710.
 She married William Payne in the village on 27 March 1731.
-He was a local man, baptised on 4 July 1707.
+He was a local man, baptised on 4 July 1707 to parents Thomas and Jane.
 They had several children but Elizabeth was buried a young woman in West Hoathly on 18 April 1741.
 William lived until 1788 and was buried on 7 January that year.
 Their children included:

-- William Payne (1736-1810).
-Baptised in West Hoathly, William went on to be a successful farmer.
-A will he left on his death mentioned two farms, one in West Hoathly and another in nearby East Grinstead, that he left to his wife Ann nee Dench, his children and other members of his family.
+- William Payne (1735-?1810).
+Baptised in West Hoathly, he is probably the young man who married Ann Dench by licence in nearby East Grinstead on 9 February 1752, although he would’ve been very young at the time.
+It’s possible that he was the man who left a will that mentioned two farms, one in West Hoathly and another in nearby East Grinstead, that he left to his wife, children and other members of his family.
+However, there were several William Paynes in the area.

 - John Budgen (1713-1784), my 6th great-grand uncle.
 John was baptised on 11 December 1713 at St Margaret’s in West Hoathly, Sussex, and married Elizabeth Hams or Hames at the same church on 14 October 1742.
 Two girls by this name were born locally who could be this Elizabeth, one in Ardingly and another in Balcombe, but I’ve not been able to narrow down further.
 John was buried in West Hoathly on 5 January 1784.
 I suspect his wife was buried on 1 January 1802, described as Elizabeth Budgen, widow aged 80.
 Their children included: